pulumi/registry/themes/default/content/registry/packages/azure-native/from-classic/_index.md

 ---
-title: Migration from classic Azure to Azure-Native
+title: Migrate from classic Azure to Azure-Native
 meta_desc: How to migrate from the classic Azure provider to the native Azure provider.
 layout: package
 ---